HotPatcher: A open source UE resource hot patching tool

 Project Settings

-The plugin supports right-clicking selected resources in the editor for Cook and packaging.
-For convenience in configuration, a configuration item for HotPatcher has been created in Project Settings:
+The plugin supports right-click cooking and packaging resources in the editor.
+For convenience in configuration, a configuration option for HotPatcher is created in Project Settings:

-This can specify parameters for UnrealPak, encryption configuration, the storage directory for packaging, etc.
+This can be used to specify parameters for UnrealPak, encryption configurations, storage directories for packaging, etc.

 Update Log